zulvkr/staticformdocs/docs/local-installation.md

     npm install
     ```

-    This command will run Node Package Manager to install all dependencies in *node_modules* directory.
-You can see all dependencies of this project in *package.json*.
+    This command will run Node Package Manager to install all dependencies to `node_modules` directory.
+You can see all dependencies of this project in `package.json`.

 6. Start the development server in your project directory

     ```bash
-    npm run start
+    npm start
     ```

     This command will start the development server.